bhs-studio/hentaibot/README.md

 # hentaibot
-New bot for social network VKontakte.
+The new bot for social network VKontakte.
 This bot created for sending pictures and videos (soon) in chat.
 <br>
 How to run:
 <ol>